 Voluntary demand

-In the context of climate change, voluntary demand refers to the decision of individuals or businesses to offset their greenhouse gas emissions.
-This is achieved by purchasing carbon data rights certificates (CDRCs) and cancelling the BRUs in the CDRCs.
-The BRUs are retired from the BidCarbon Unit and Certificate (BUC) Registry, when they aren't legally required to do so.
+In the context of climate change, voluntary demand refers to the decision of companies or other entities to offset their greenhouse gas emissions on a voluntary basis.
+This is achieved by purchasing carbon data rights certificates (CDRCs) and cancelling the BidCarbon removal units (BRUs) contained in those CDRCs.

 People choose to voluntarily cancelling units for a variety of reasons, including: